cxllinheenan/cxllinheenan.github.io/README.md

 ## Deployment

 The site is set up for deployment on GitHub Pages.
-Push to main branch to trigger automatic deployment.
+Push to gh-pages branch to trigger automatic deployment.

 ## License